Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle reconstruction under noisy conditions

-\end{itemize} Since these basic loops are the building blocks for the puzzle reconstruction, and no piece can be missed, we search for them exhaustively among all $O\left(|\tilde{M}|^4 \right)$ possible mating 4-tuples, keeping only those that satisfy all of the above constraints.
-To avoid searching and keeping all 4 circular shift permutations of the same loop, we force loops to start with the edge having the lowest index.
+Since these basic loops are the building blocks for the puzzle reconstruction, and since their number is polynomial in the number of candidate matings, we search for them exhaustively among all $O\left(|\tilde{M}|^4 \right)$ possible mating 4-tuples, keeping only those that satisfy all of the above constraints.
+However, to nevertheless spare $75\%$ of combinations and avoid searching and storing all 4 circular shift permutations of the same loop, we force loops to start with the edge having the lowest index.